Storybook Dining at Artist Point with Snow White Review

 Here is an example of how they were presented.

-We were served a winter squash bisque when Story Book Dining first debuted.
+When Story Book Dining first debuted, we were served a winter squash bisque.
 At the time, I said it was possibly the best bite of the entire meal.

 However, the mushroom bisque has returned to Storybook Dining at Artist Point due to popular demand.
 We have no complaints about it either.
 It’s delicious.

 Our next appetizer was Hunter’s Pie or Hunter’s Terrine, a meat pot pie with a sauce.
-Per the menu, it is stone fruit preserves.
+Per the menu, it is turkey and chicken, cranberry preserve, and crispy sauerkraut.
+Personally, I didn’t care for this item.
+My portion was dry and didn’t have much flavor.

 The third appetizer was the Wicked Shrimp Cocktail.
-Per the menu, this comes with soy, miso, avocado, Thai chili, and greens.
+According to the menu, this dish consists of a Bloody Mary vinaigrette, seaweed salad, and spiced house-made seasoning.

-Next, the Storybook Dining menu had seven entrees to choose from.
+Next, the Storybook Dining menu had seven entrees.
 As with any meal, the entree portion should be the main event and something to look forward to before dessert.

 As of an update, the individually plated entree items available are: